 The estimates in this publication are based on information obtained from the occupants of a sample of dwellings.
-Therefore, the estimates are subject to sampling variability and may differ from the population parameters that would have been observed if information had been collected for all dwellings.
+Therefore, the estimates are subject to sampling variability and may differ from the figures that would have been produced if information had been collected for all dwellings.

 Estimates in this publication with RSEs of 25% or less are considered reliable for many purposes.
 Estimates with RSEs greater than 25% but less than or equal to 50% are annotated by an asterisk to indicate they are subject to high SEs and should be used with caution.
 Estimates with RSEs greater than 50%, annotated by a double asterisk, are considered too unreliable for general use and should only be used to aggregate with other estimates to provide derived estimates with RSEs of less than 50%.

-RSEs for all tables are provided.
+RSEs for all tables are provided in the data cubes for this publication, which are available at the ABS website <www.abs.gov.au>.
+These can be accessed via the download tab for this publication.
 The RSEs have been derived using the delete-a-group jackknife method.
 If needed, SEs can be calculated using the estimates and RSEs.

 Proportions and percentages

 Proportions and percentages, which are formed from the ratio of two estimates, are also subject to sampling errors.
 The size of the error depends on the accuracy of both the numerator and the denominator.
 For proportions where the denominator is an estimate of the number of households in a grouping and the numerator is the number of households in a sub-group of the denominator group, the formula for an approximate RSE is given by: